OpenNebula/addon-appmarket/doc/installation_and_configuration.md

 Start AppMarket
 ---------------

-To start and stop the server, use the ''appmarket-server start/stop'' command:
+To start and stop the server, use the ''opennebula-appmarket-server'' command:

-    appmarket-server start
-    # appmarket-server started
+    # /etc/init.d/opennebula-appmarket start

 > By default, the server will only listen to requests coming from localhost.
 Change the *host* attribute in */etc/one/appmarket-server.conf* to your server public IP, or 0.0.0.0 so appmarket will listen on any interface.